Choosing the Right Health Plan for Your Employees

-Cost.
-The next step is to look at cost -- to the employees as well as to the company.
-Look at the cost of the plan, the deductibles, and co-insurance costs.
+Cost - Look at the cost of the plan, the deductibles, and co-insurance costs.
 How much of the plan will the company be able to pay for.
 If it can't pay for the entire cost, how much will the employees have to contribute?
 Is it in line with their salaries?
-For example, some companies offer health insurance at rates that are wholly out of line with their employees' means.
-For example, an employer might as well not offer an employee insurance if the employee must pay 100 percent of a $250 per month policy on take-home wages of $1200 per month.
 Also, the employer should calculate whether deductibles and co-insurance exceed what an employee can afford on his or her salary.
 An employer should be wary of any plan that requires employees to pay for more than 25 percent of treatment costs, or which charges co-insurance for medical expenses in excess of $10,000.

-Coverage.
-Next, the employer should read the fine print about what types of conditions are covered.
-Some policies will limit coverage to specific conditions, or cover them only up to a ridiculously low maximum payment.
-Coverage for long-term illness and pre-existing conditions are areas where these low limits are often seen.
+Coverage - Next, the employer should read the fine print about what types of conditions are covered.
+Some policies will limit coverage to specific conditions, or cover them only up to an unrealistically low maximum.
 The total coverage for the policy should be at least $1 million, since costs for treating catastrophic illnesses can easily reach this amount.

 Employers should steer clear of hospital indemnity policies and dread disease policies.
 Hospital indemnity policies pay a certain amount for each day the employee is in the hospital, usually at a level insufficient to cover the typical daily cost of a hospital stay.
 Dread disease policies cover particular illnesses, but tend to be far more expensive than is warranted by the likelihood of contracting one of these diseases.
 They also are wholly inadequate to meet the needs for general coverage.

-Reimbursement.
-Similarly, checking reimbursement levels for various procedures can reveal whether coverage is far less than the average hospital or doctor charge.
-Employees undergoing these procedures will be left owing substantial sums if this is the case.
+Reimbursement - Similarly, checking reimbursement levels for various procedures can reveal whether coverage is far less than the average hospital or doctor charge.
 If in doubt, check with a physician to find out whether certain coverage amounts are reasonable.

-Restrictions.
-Are there restrictions that do not fit with the business's operations?
+Restrictions - Are there restrictions that do not fit with the business's operations?
 For example, one familiar restriction among HMOs is drastically reduced coverage or no coverage if an employee has to seek medical or hospital care in another state.
-If your business's employees travel extensively, such a policy would be inappropriate.
+If your employees travel extensively, such a policy would be inappropriate.

 Investigating the Insurer

-Investigating the security of an insurance firm, hundreds of which have gone out of business in the past five years, is only the start in checking out an insurer.
-It can be done quickly and easily by examining the ratings books published by one of five agencies - A.M.
+Investigating the security of an insurance firm can be done quickly and easily by examining the ratings books published by one of five agencies -- A.M.
 Best, Duff & Phelps, Moody's, Standard & Poor's, and Weiss Research.
 Your business should examine an insurer's rating both over time and across services, since insurers may be strong in some areas and weak in others.